martin7jd/wps/README.md

 2. Unzip the master
 3. Rename the unzipped wps-master to wps
 4. Move or copy the new wps renamed folder to the root of you web directory. i.e. if you are using mamp have it under htdocs
+5. Create an empty database called wps
+6. You will need to edit /wps/applications/config/config.php and add the correct $config['base_url']	= , for mamp it's $config['base_url']	= 'http://localhost:8888/wps/';
-5. Launch your browser, and agian if your using mamp type in loacalhost:8888
+6. Launch your browser, and again as an example if your are using mamp type in loacalhost:8888
-6. You will see wps.
+7. You will see wps.
 Click on it an launch WP Shepherd
-7. Thats it.
+8. Thats it.

 ## Finished Developing a site